tismadusan567/rudok/README.md

 # Rudok

-Rudok is a desktop application for creating, editing, presenting, saving, sharing presentations.
+Rudok is a desktop application for creating, editing, presenting, saving and sharing presentations.

 ## Installation